Frederick Thomas Bidlake: Golden Book of Cycling

-Death and Bidlake Testimonial fund
+Death, Bidlake Testimonial fund and Bidlake Award

 Bidlake was riding down Barnet Hill, north of London, on Sunday 27 August 1933, when he was hit by a car.
 His injuries looked superficial and he managed to get home.
-But he lapsed into semi-consciousness and died on 17 September.
-By this time, a testimonial fund had been established.
-It became a memorial fund.
+But he lapsed into semi-consciousness and died in London on 17 September.
+By this time, a testimonial fund had been established; it became a memorial fund.
+Bidlake was cremated at Golders Green Crematorium in London.

 A garden and monument, at Girtford Bridge near Sandy in Bedfordshire, was unveiled on 23 September 1934.
 More than 4,000 watched as W. P. Cook, president of the Anfield Bicycle Club and the Road Records Association, performed the unveiling ceremony.
 The rector of Sandy blessed the memorial.
 The garden is triangular with a wall of local stone on one side.
-In its centre, a stone reads: “This garden is dedicated to Frederick Thomas Bidlake, a great cyclist, a man of singular charm and character, an untiring worker for cyclists 1867–1933”.
-A sundial in the centre of the garden is marked “He measured time”.
-A facsimile milestone is engraved “F. T. B. Few have known this road as he.
-London 48 – York 148”.
+In its centre, a stone reads: "This garden is dedicated to Frederick Thomas Bidlake, a great cyclist, a man of singular charm and character, an untiring worker for cyclists 1867–1933".
+A sundial in the centre of the garden is marked "He measured time".
+A facsimile milestone is engraved "F. T. B. Few have known this road as he.
+London 48 – York 148".

 The balance of the fund was used to create an annual award – the Bidlake Memorial Prize – for the most outstanding performance or contribution to cycling.
 Several achievements during the 1950s were not marked by the committee, primarily because they involved riders from the breakaway British League of Racing Cyclists.
 Significant events overlooked included Brian Robinson's first British stage victory in the Tour de France in 1958 and Ian Steel's victory in the 1952 Peace Race.